Banana Cake in Rice Cooker

-- 4 eggs, separate the whites from the yolks
+- 4 large size eggs, separate the whites from the yolks

-- 2 ripe bananas (about 200 gram), pureed with a food processor/blender
+- 2 ripe bananas (about 240 gram/8 oz), pureed with a food processor/blender

 - 1 teaspoon baking powder